MP Estate Planning UK

 Need for Consensus

-The requirement for consensus can be particularly challenging when attorneys have differing opinions.
+The requirement for consensus can be particularly challenging when attorneys have differing opinions or when they live in different parts of the country.
 This can lead to:

 Potential for Deadlock

-In extreme cases, the need for consensus can result in a deadlock, where attorneys cannot agree on a course of action.
-This can have significant implications for the management of the donor’s affairs.
+In more serious cases, the need for consensus can result in a deadlock, where attorneys simply cannot agree on a course of action.
+This can have severe consequences for the management of your affairs.

 Complexity in Decision-Making